ThePhantomPig791/Titan-Shifter-Revamp-Origin/README.md

 Install Pehkui (size changing mod)
 Put the datapack in the datapacks folder of the world You should be good to go!
 Select the Subject of Ymir origin and select your Titan!

+FAQ:
+I get a message about not being able to change my skin and how I need to wait!
+Help!
+Go into the mod config for fabrictailor on the server and change the delay to -1.

 DM me about any bugs or issues, please and thanks!